tinobragaa/codit-quiz/README.md

 - Score Area: The fourth interface gives users their score and the possibility to restart the quiz.
 - Error 404 Page: The Error page is created for broken links with a button to return to the game.

 # Features

+# Technologies Used

+### Languages
+The following languages were used to develop the website:
+- HTML
+- CSS
+- JavaScript

+### Frameworks and Tools
+The following frameworks and tools were used to develop the website:
+- Git
+- Github
+- Gitpod
+- Favicon
+- Devtool
+- Balsamiq
+- Google Fonts
+- Font Awesome
+- JSHint Validation
+- Adobe Photoshop 2023
+- Techsini Mockup Generator
+- W3C Markup Validation Service